 Applicant would implement best management practices to prevent soil erosion, particularly during the construction of the powerhouse.
+Applicant also proposes to prepare an erosion and sediment control plan.
 Excavation work for the powerhouse and the tailrace channel would be conducted in the dry within upstream and downstream cofferdams.
 Pumping of water from this area would be into secondary stilling basins to remove sediments.
 Additionally, standard erosion control fences would be erected around any earth moving areas.